Fast Girls: Plot

-At the world championships, held in London before the 2012 Olympics, both Shanaia and Lisa have disappointing position finishes in the 200m open race, despite personal-best times, as they are easily beaten by dominant US and Jamaican teams.
+At the world championships, held in London before the 2012 Olympics, both Shania and Lisa have disappointing position finishes in the 200m open race, despite personal-best times, as they are easily beaten by dominant US and Jamaican teams.
 Lisa's father, a past Gold Olympian and UK Olympic chairman, is angry and disappointed.
 To add insult to injury, Trix tears her hamstring in her 100 metre heat and the team is without a leg of the relay.
-Trix and Shanaia have a heart to heart, with the veteran runner lecturing the younger on lost opportunities.
-Shanaia rejoins the relay squad but the UK team, yet again, has issues with their underhand handoff technique which takes crucial time off the team's position in the semi-final heat.
+Trix and Shania have a heart to heart, with the veteran runner lecturing the younger on lost opportunities.
+Shania rejoins the relay squad but the UK team, yet again, has issues with their underhand handoff technique which takes crucial time off the team's position in the semi-final heat.
 The UK comes in fourth and does not make the final slot, and the 2 runners end up in a physical fight over the handoff issues.

 Due to an out-of-lane technical fault, however, the French 3rd place finishers are disqualified and the UK slips into the finals despite the problems of the runners.
-However, Shanaia is thrown off the team by the UK Track and Field oversight committee led by Lisa's father and the team will most likely have to default.
-Lisa, struggling with her domineering father, is convinced by Shanaia to confront him and the committee to allow her back in or else Lisa will also resign from the UK team.
+However, Shania is thrown off the team by the UK Track and Field oversight committee led by Lisa's father and the team will most likely have to default.
+Lisa, struggling with her domineering father, is convinced by Shania to confront him and the committee to allow her back in or else Lisa will also resign from the UK team.
 David Temple is stunned and speechless at his daughter's strong-willed demands and the conversation is left open-ended.

-Determined to fix their relationship and their handoff issues, Shanaia and Lisa work on their technique in a local parking garage.
-It becomes apparent that the problem is Shanaia's approach speed and handoff to Lisa, the anchor.
+Determined to fix their relationship and their handoff issues, Shania and Lisa work on their technique in a local parking garage.
+It becomes apparent that the problem is Shania's approach speed and handoff to Lisa, the anchor.
 Lisa comes to the conclusion that the traditional ordering of "fastest is lastest" would work better and is more appropriate.
-The revelation proves successful as both Shanaia and Lisa perfect the overhand handoff technique (a faster but less reliable method of transferring the baton).
+The revelation proves successful as both Shania and Lisa perfect the overhand handoff technique (a faster but less reliable method of transferring the baton).
 In the final heat, the movie focuses on the 1-2-3-Anchor handoffs in anticipation of another dropped baton.
 To the UK coach's dismay, the overhand handoff gets the millisecond needed to pull off the UK photo-finish win over the US and Jamaican teams.